Experimental Aircraft Association: Museum and airport

-First opened in 1983 and located adjacent to EAA's headquarters in Oshkosh, Wisconsin, the EAA Aviation Museum is an extensive collection of aircraft and aviation displays.
+The EAA Aviation Museum is an extensive collection of aircraft and aviation displays.
+It opened in 1983 and located adjacent to EAA's headquarters in Oshkosh.
 The Museum is home to EAA's collection of more than 200 aircraft, of which more than 90 are on display inside the museum at any time.

-The museum's Pioneer Airport is a re-creation of a vintage aerodrome, with more than 40 additional airplanes on display.
-From May through mid-October (daily Memorial Day through Labor Day), flights are offered in vintage aircraft.
+The adjacent Pioneer Airport opened in 1984.
+It is a re-creation of a 1930s aerodrome, with a turf runway and more than 40 additional airplanes on display.
+Visitors are offered flights in vintage aircraft.
+It operates daily from Memorial Day to Labor Day, and on weekends in May and through mid October.

 Programs and activities

 Technical Counselor program

 To help ensure that all amateur-built aircraft are well-constructed, safe aircraft, the EAA organizes a group of volunteers, known as Technical Counselors, who will visit the construction project to identify any areas of concern.
 Technical Counselors are EAA members who volunteer their time and who have met at least one of the following criteria: